Based on the Cyborgs: Mankind Redefined series.

 “I think we can all agree with the need to honor their military past and their current service to Earth within the program,” Chancellor Owens said, folding his hands.
 “Perhaps you can find it in yourself to spare their loved ones from a story that the UCN may be forced to deny.”

 “In other words, you want me to tell those men’s families that they died in the line of duty,” Kyra said coldly.
 She frowned when all three Chancellors nodded.

 “Since they will never see them again, it is close to being the whole truth.
 Surely, you can agree that sort of explanation is more kind than destructive,” Chancellor Smith stated calmly as he stared.

 Kyra turned and noticed Rachel and Nero had their mouths open in shock.
 They might both be more intelligent than her, but she’d been alive and around the UCN long enough to know when she had to play by their rules and not her own.
 She had her hands full dealing with cyborg revelations and restorations.
 She couldn’t take on the world’s alien problems too.

 Kyra lifted her face and nodded at the men on the screen.
-“Okay.
+“Fine.
 Peyton and I will get in touch with the families and let them know their loved one is never coming back.
 I guess lying thirty more times in my life won’t kill me.”

 “Thank you, Dr. Winters.
 It’s truly for the greater good, and you could send registered communications instead of verbally delivering the news.
 It’s official and a sanctioned method of delivering such information,” Chancellor Lee suggested.